 Principles and commercial practices in producing the major and minor potted and cut flowers and plants produced in a greenhouse or similar structure.
 Application of the principles of plant physiology as related to the control of flowers, scheduling, environment, quality, sales and management.
+S3 hours lecture / 2 hours laboratory

-AGRM 2310/2311 Greenhouse Management 3 credits Principles of greenhouse-growing structures operation and management with emphasis on environmental control, memanagement with emphasis on environmental control, media, fertilization and nutritional monitoring, insect and disease prevention and control, marketing and management.
+AGRM 2310/2311 Greenhouse Management 3 credits

+Principles of greenhouse-growing structures operation and management with emphasis on environmental control, media, fertilization and nutritional monitoring, insect and disease prevention and control, marketing and management.
+F